 Procrastination is the thief of time.
 (Edward Young, 1683–1765) Or, as Dickens put it in his book David Copperfield: Procrastination is the thief of time, collar him.

 If someone steals our possessions, we may be able to replace at least some of them.
 But we can never replace lost time.
 The older I get, the more conscious I am of this reality.
 Recently two of my relatives have died, and I know it is only a matter of time before we all leave this earthly realm.

 From a spiritual growth point of view, the danger with procrastination is that it puts us in a negative spiritual state.
 Dealing with procrastination is also a way of dealing with our peace of mind.
-This task might help you get around to doing things you have been putting off, but more importantly, may help your state of mind.
+This task might help you get around to doing things you have been postponing, but more importantly, may help your peace of mind.